mksadhana006/form/README.md

 ### Description

-This project is a simple login form created using HTML and CSS.
+This project is a simple login form created using HTML, CSS and javascript.
 It focuses on user interface design and basic form structure.
 No backend authentication or database is included.